Esri/angular-cli-esri-map/README.md

 ### Install Angular CLI and generate a new project

 Make sure you have Angular CLI installed.
-See the instructions here: https://github.com/angular/angular-cli
+See the instructions here: https://cli.angular.io/

 ### Install `esri-loader` and the Esri TypeScript types

-We need [`esri-loader`](https://github.com/Esri/esri-loader#usage) because it is a low level service that helps load ArcGIS JavaScript API modules (v3.x or v4.x) in non-Dojo applications.
+You need [`esri-loader`](https://github.com/Esri/esri-loader#usage) because it is a low level service that helps load ArcGIS JavaScript API modules (v3.x or v4.x) in non-Dojo applications.

 And, the ArcGIS JavaScript TypeScript type definitions can be found [here](https://github.com/Esri/jsapi-resources/tree/master/4.x/typescript).
+Note: using the Esri Types is optional.
+However, you'll need to modify this repos code to work without Types.

 ```bash
   npm install --save esri-loader